andymjchang/LoL-Training-Tool/README.md

 # LoL-Training-Tool
-League of Legends fan project created by Andy Chang
+League of Legends fan project created by Andy Chang.
 If you're an admission officer reading this you are very cool :)